NUTRITIONAL MICROSCOPY OR LIVE BLOOD ANALYSIS ONLINE COURSE

 Lesson 5 – The Father of Darkfield Microscopy: Prof. Enderlein

-This important lesson lays the groundwork for Prof. Enderlein’s initial work at the beginning of the century.
+This vital lesson lays the groundwork for Prof. Enderlein’s initial work at the beginning of the century.
 There are several links to original papers by Prof. Enderlein himself, published in his book entitled “Bacteria Cyclogeny” – it is advisable to take the time to study this material even though it appears to be ‘heavy going’ at first.
 You may need to read the material two and three times over to really get a grasp on it – this is quite the norm for the majority of students, so do not think that you are not bright enough to understand it, as it is really a different ‘language’ that requires time to understand and assimilate.
-The lesson includes a lot of original reading material from Prof. Enderlein himself and videos of interest to watch.
+The lesson includes a wealth of original reading material from Prof. Enderlein himself, as well as videos of interest to watch.

 Lesson 6 – Identifying the Basic Blood Forms in Live Blood

-This lesson will take us through the components of blood – given that this is the medium you will be working with under the darkfield microscope.
-The basic blood compositions are examined in detail, such as plasma, plasma proteins, and their functions, platelets and their functions, red blood cells and white blood cells and their functions, and blood groups.
-There are also many Interactive Java Tutorials that look at RBC animations, the circulatory system, and many downloadable .pdf files consisting of over 250 pages of text.
+This lesson will guide you through the components of blood, as this is the medium you will be working with under the darkfield microscope.
+The basic blood compositions are examined in detail, such as plasma, plasma proteins and their functions, platelets and their functions, red blood cells and white blood cells and their functions, and blood groups.
+There are also many Interactive Java Tutorials that examine RBC animations, the circulatory system, and numerous downloadable PDF files comprising over 250 pages of text.

 Lesson 7 – The Oxidative Stress Test (Dry Blood Analysis)

-This lesson will examine in detail Dry Blood Analysis which is also referred to as the Oxidative Stress Test (OST).
-In the 1920s, European medical practitioners added another twist to unconventional microscopy when they began looking at dried blood samples, later called the Oxidative Stress Test.
-A glass microscope slide is dabbed onto a bead of blood on the finger in sequence several times, resulting in a slide with eight individual drops of blood pressed upon the slide and allowed to air dry.
+This lesson will examine Dry Blood Analysis in detail, also known as the Oxidative Stress Test (OST).
+In the 1920s, European medical practitioners introduced another innovative approach to microscopy when they began examining dried blood samples, a technique later known as the Oxidative Stress Test.
+A glass microscope slide is dabbed onto a bead of blood on the finger several times in sequence, resulting in a slide with eight individual drops of blood pressed upon it and allowed to air dry.

-The resulting patterns seen in the dry blood under the bright field format reveal a characteristic “footprint” which can be seen in similar cases and, thus, are predictive of certain generalized pathologies.
-For instance, cases of advanced degenerative disease show very poor clotting, and minimal fibrin formation, with many white “puddles” disseminated throughout the sample.
+The resulting patterns seen in the dry blood under the bright-field format reveal a characteristic “footprint” that can be observed in similar cases and, thus, is predictive of specific, generalized pathologies.
+For instance, cases of advanced degenerative disease show very poor clotting and minimal fibrin formation, with many white “puddles” disseminated throughout the sample.
 A healthy control subject’s blood shows a tight, fibrin-rich clotting pattern with no white puddles.

 Lesson 8 – Holographic Blood